-The modern day Peruvian Horse descends from two different breeds of war pony introduced into Peru by the Conquistadors, specifically the Spanish Jennett and Andulasian.
-The Jennett passed on its even temperament, ambling gait and smooth ride.
+The modern-day Peruvian Horse descends from two different breeds of war pony introduced into Peru by the Conquistadors, specifically the Spanish Jennett and Andalusian.
+The Jennett passed on its even temperament, ambling gait, and smooth ride.
 From the Andalusian came the classic carriage, animation of action, spirit and much of the conformation.
-The mixing of these bloods plus climate and forage served to modify future generations and to create this unique breed which possessed characteristic different from those of any other horse in the world.
+The mixing of these types of blood plus climate and forage served to modify future generations and to create this unique breed that possessed characteristics different from those of any other horse in the world.

 Born to Gait

 In some of their gaits, many other kinds of horses in lateral propulsion follow the same pattern of footfall sequence as the Peruvian Paso, including the American Saddlebred and Tennessee Walker, but there the similarity ends.
 There are two fundamental and marked differences.
 First is the execution of the gait or the way of doing it.
 From the hundreds of years of selective breeding for gait, the Peruvian Paso has had a conformation and other contributing attributes no other horse can claim.
 His relatively heavy forehand, extra-large girth, sloping shoulders, short back and strong, supple loin, low croup and dock, slightly sickle hocks, and springy pasterns combine with a distinctive rolling motion of the front legs and feet and almost no hock action behind, to absorb the jolts and jars of riding.